Mutual Broadcasting System: The Korean War and original drama's decline

 In 1955, the famous comedy team Bob and Ray came over from NBC for a five-day-a-week afternoon show.
 Kate Smith returned in January 1958 for her final radio series, which ran until August.
 In June 1958, just a few months before the Scranton takeover, the network had launched a nightly 25-minute newscast, The World Today, hosted by Westbrook Van Voorhis, famous as the voice of The March of Time.
 Sports began to occupy an increasing portion of Mutual's schedule: the network began regularly airing a Major League Baseball Game of the Day, every day except Sunday.
 This expansion into daily sports programming would run well into the 1960s.
 While baseball's World Series and All-Star Game would go to rival NBC in 1957, Mutual secured national radio rights to Notre Dame Fighting Irish football in 1954.
 The rights would switch between networks over the following decade before Mutual became the exclusive broadcaster in 1968, which would remain a cornerstone for the rest of the network's existence.

 1960s–1970s: Narrowed focus

 From 3M to Amway

-In the spring of 1960, the 3M Company stepped in, purchasing Mutual and restoring much-needed stability to the operation.
+In the spring of 1960, the Minnesota Mining and Manufacturing Company (3M) stepped in, purchasing Mutual for about $1.3 million and restoring much-needed stability to the operation.
 Despite the late 1950s Guterma scandal, Mutual still had 443 affiliates, easily the most of any network.
 By this time, as historian Jim Cox describes, both Mutual and ABC "had largely wiped their slates clean of most of their network programming—save news and sporting events and a few long-running features".
 This would characterize Mutual's essential approach for the next three and a half decades, through a further series of ownership changes.